-I do this almost daily before showering or bathing… even when I’m sweaty.
-Yes, you can clean the brush pretty easily with some gentle castile soap and tea tree essential oil.
+I do this almost daily before showering or bathing... even when I’m sweaty.
+Don't worry, you can clean the brush pretty easily with some gentle castile soap and tea tree essential oil.
 More on that later.

-You can get a brush at whole foods or amazon…or I’m sure other healthy type places.
+You can get a brush at whole foods or amazon... or I’m other health focused places.
 Just make sure you ask if the brush is a “dry body brush.”
-Then you should be good to go.
+Then you'll be good to go.

 A few general rules before you get started:

 1. Always brush toward your heart which helps with circulation and bringing lymph back to your heart.
 Except for your stomach.
 Around your six-pack, brush in a clockwise circular motion.
 This helps with digestion.
 Good digestion = sexy abs.
 Yep.
 That’s a health fact.
 Also, around joints like elbows and knees, you should also brush in a circular motion.